TABLE OF CONTENTS

 The CE reviews SEM, searching by labor category and building, and finds that acetic acid was used in the employee’s work process in Building X-705 and that it has a sour, vinegar-like odor.
 A SEM search for health effects for acetic acid shows that it is known to be associated with occupational asthma.
 The DAR record response does not show that the claimant worked with acetic acid in the course of his employment, but that he did come into contact with various solvents.

 The CE should follow up with the treating physician to clarify the diagnosis.
-The CE may consider referral to a DMC to review the evidence and determine whether or not the potential for acetic acid exposure caused the claimant’s lung condition.
-The CE will also want the DMC to try and specify the lung condition.
+The CE may consider referral to a CMC to review the evidence and determine whether or not the potential for acetic acid exposure caused the claimant’s lung condition.
+The CE will also want the CMC to try and specify the lung condition.

 Uranium mines are categorized as being either underground or surface mines, and typical mining operations include the following: drilling; blasting; shovel/machine digging; and hauling materials.

 11. SEM Inquiries.
-Whenever a SEM query is conducted, the CE must document the case file record to show that a SEM search took place and enter the corresponding ECMS coding.
+Whenever a SEM query is conducted, the< CE must document the case file to show that a SEM search took place and updates ECS accordingly.

 a.
 Recommended Decision.
 Prior to issuing a recommended decision (RD) denying benefits, the CE must ensure that the most updated version of the SEM data is contained in the case file and referenced properly in the decision.